HARIPRASADS-01/weapon-detection-alarm/README.md

 ## Features

-- **Real-time Object Detection**: Detects objects in a live video stream using the YOLOv5 model.
+- **Real-time Weapon Detection**: Detects weapon in a live video stream using the YOLOv5 model.
 - **Weapon Detection**: Triggers an alarm when a weapon is detected in the video feed.
 - **High FPS**: Optimized for fast processing to maintain high frames per second (FPS).
 - **Custom Detection Model**: You can customize the model by training your own YOLOv5 model or use the provided `weapon.pt`.